verhas/javageci/DOCUGEN.md

 # Sample

-A documentation is several words and explanations but understaning is usually best via examples.
+A documentation is several words and explanations but understanding is usually best via examples.
 In this case the best example of the use of the snippets is the source code of this documentation itself `DOCUGEN.md`.
-The snippets from the documentum generating code was extensively used in this document and it is also used in a careful and explnatory way that can be used to understand the use of the snippet handling generators.
+The snippets from the document generating code was extensively used in this document and it is also used in a careful and explanatory way that can be used to understand the use of the snippet handling generators.